jpersson/prequel/README.md

 Dependencies
 ------------

+## Scala

+I'm developing against Scala 2.8.1 but there are not that many 2.8 features used so it should be rather easy to port to 2.7.7 if you still haven't made the leap.

+## 3rd Party libs

 I've tried to keep the list of dependencies as short as possible but currently the following libraries are being used.